OwenFeik/realmview/README.md

 * If someone else resizes a drawing the drawing isn't re-rendered for others.
 * Editor can't remove lines added by player during game.
+* Drawings sometimes vibrate a bit as they are drawn.
+* Drawing labels are positioned incorrectly.
+* Resized drawings are rendered incorrectly.

 ### Low priority